Donate

 The right housing is crucial to enabling people with a learning disability to be able to live good lives.
 Not being able to access the right housing, and the impact of this on (for example) behaviours that challenge, can lead to people with a learning disability being detained in inpatient units under the Mental Health Act because it is not possible to find anywhere else for them to live.

-Conversely, according to NHS Digital data, “lack of suitable housing provision” is the main barrier to discharging people with a learning disability and autistic people from these inpatient units.
-As well as being the main barrier to discharge, the percentage of people for whom this is a barrier (56% in December 2023) has increased significantly since March 2015 (29%) and rose by 12% over the previous six months alone (in June 2023, the percentage was 44%).
+Alongside this, according to NHS Digital data, “lack of suitable housing provision” is the main barrier to discharging people with a learning disability and autistic people from these inpatient units – with over half of delayed discharges due wholly or partly to lack of suitable housing.
+As well as being the main barrier to discharge, the percentage of people for whom this is a barrier has risen significantly since statistics began in 2015.

 Recent research by the Learning Disability and Autism Housing Network and HousingLIN found that £340m of capital investment from public and private finance is needed per year to meet the need for supported housing for people with a learning disability and autistic people.
 Around 87% of the capital funding used by housing providers to develop supported housing for people with a learning disability and autistic people since 2017 came from private and non-public finance – compared to ~8.5% from NHS England, ~3.5% from Homes England, and 1.5% from local authorities.